 Breast cancer prevention: How to reduce your risk

-If you're concerned about breast cancer, you might be wondering if there are steps you can take toward breast cancer prevention.
+If you're concerned about developing breast cancer, you might be wondering if there are steps you can take to help prevent breast cancer.
 Some risk factors, such as family history, can't be changed.
 However, there are lifestyle changes you can make to lower your risk.

 What can I do to reduce my risk of breast cancer?